antmicro/jetson-orin-baseboard/README.md

 The main directory contains KiCad PCB project files, a LICENSE, and a README.
 The remaining files are stored in the following directories:

-* `lib` - contains the component libraries
 * `img` - contains graphics for this README
 * `doc` - contains schematics in pdf form
-* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com).
+* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com/boards/jetson-orin-baseboard/?tab=features&view=top-ortho).

 The board exposes MIPI CSI-2 interfaces using unified 50-pin connectors that are electrically compatible with a variety of video accessories created by Antmicro: